Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I was very grateful also, that these antique portions of road were in the countryside instead of through a city or town.
 It made it feel all that much more authentic to me.

-It was amazing to me that we were so close to a major highway, and buildings when we walked along this antique Roman Road section, immediately south of Porto.
-Occasionally we could catch a glimpse of civilization, on our right shoulder, as in the photo. below.
+It was amazing to me that we were so close to a major highway, and buildings when we walked along this antique Roman Road section, immediately south of the Porto area.
+Occasionally we could catch a glimpse of civilization, on our right shoulder, as in the photo below.

 View of Porto Suburbs on the Rua do Alto da Serra on day fourteen of the Camino PortuguésView of Porto Suburbs on the Rua do Alto da Serra